Catalina Island Conservancy

 Who is the owner of Catalina Island?

-The majority of Catalina Island is owned by the Catalina Island Conservancy.
+The Catalina Island Conservancy owns the majority of Catalina Island.
 This non-profit land trust was deeded 42,000 acres (88%) of the island in 1975 by the Wrigley family and Catalina Island Company.
 The Catalina Island Company, founded by the Wrigleys, still owns and operates the tourist town of Avalon.

 Is it expensive to live on Catalina Island?

-Yes, the cost of living on Catalina Island is generally quite high compared to the mainland.
+Yes, the cost of living on Catalina Island is relatively high compared to the mainland.
 Groceries, housing, utilities, and other expenses run higher due to the added costs of transporting goods to the remote island location.
 Limited housing inventory also drives up purchase and rental prices.

 Why can’t you own a car on Catalina Island?